Frank Zane: Bodybuilding career

 Zane is one of only three men to have defeated Schwarzenegger (with Chester Yorton and Sergio Oliva) in a bodybuilding contest and one of the very few Mr. Olympia winners under 200 lb.
 Overall, he competed for over 20 years (retiring after the 1983 Mr. Olympia) and won Mr. America, Mr. Universe, Mr. World, and Mr. Olympia during his career.

 In 1985, Frank and his wife Christine owned and operated "Zane Haven" in Palm Springs, California where they conducted one-on-one sessions with clients who wished to possess a symmetrical physique.
 Today, the Zanes live in San Diego, California, and his learning center is now called "Zane Experience".
-He is the founder of Zane Gallery in Laguna Beach, CA which features bodybuilding art and photography and is dedicated to bringing Golden Era Bodybuilding back into the mainstream.
+He is the founder of Zane Gallery in Laguna Beach, which features bodybuilding art and photography and is dedicated to bringing Golden Era Bodybuilding back into the mainstream.
 In addition to this, he operates a commerce site selling books, supplements and training equipment.

 In 1994, Zane was inducted into the Joe Weider Hall of Fame.
 Since 1998, Zane has written a newsletter entitled Frank Zane Newsletter, that provides the latest information in all aspects of bodybuilding.
 He received the Arnold Schwarzenegger Lifetime Achievement Award at the 2003 Arnold Classic for his dedication and longtime support of the sport.